HissaanAli/sample_repository_for_interview/README.md

 This is because the algorithm was developed as part of my job at the company I work at Dubai.
 Due to privacy concerns of the company I couldn't share the code publically, but I still generated the results for catawiki's items by running it through the same clustering engine.

+# Why is clustering important ?

+Catawiki is more of a want business than a need business, and when the user is there on the site, we have to appeal him into buying items that he loves.
+How would you know what the user loves ???
+Well....
+That's what the clustering and recommendation algorithm is for.
+To user personalized content based on his preferences and things that appeal him more.

+That's all :)